carlosgdelv/Aztec-node-guide-for-home-stakers/README.md

 ___

-## Why We Recommend Running Your Own Ethereum Node
+## Reasons to Run Your Own Ethereum Node

 To operate an Aztec node reliably, it is necessary to also run your own Ethereum execution and consensus clients.
 Aztec depends on the Ethereum base layer for data availability and settlement, which means it constantly queries and submits transactions to Ethereum.
 By managing your own Ethereum clients, you ensure low-latency, high-availability RPC access, reducing the risk of downtime, rate-limiting, or outages caused by third-party providers.
 Past issues with public RPCs have led to Aztec nodes failing to sync or sequence correctly, so running self-hosted clients is the most resilient and technically sound approach.